 Stress plays a role in everyone’s lives.
 Studies have shown that if not manage it properly, it can cause havoc with your health.
 Relaxation meditation can ease anxiety.
 It can help you cope with stress and aid with other ailments.
 These methods can also help regulate your breathing and decrease your blood pressure and heartbeat.
 There are several types of relaxation meditation techniques.
 Let’s take a look at some.

 Types of Relaxation Meditation

 You hear it all the time.
 Breathe!
 When someone is in a stressful situation there is undoubtedly someone saying, “Just breathe.”
 Well, they are right.
 Breathing is probably the best way to relax.
 Deep breathing helps in lowering blood pressure and calming the mind.
-Try this breathing exercise:
+Try this simple breathing exercise:

 - Find a comfortable spot.

 - Then take a deep in-breath through the nose for a 5 count.

 - Now release with an out-breath through the nose for a 5 count.

 - Allow your diaphragm to move upward and downward with each breath.

 - Continue for about 30 seconds to 60 seconds.

 Don’t you feel relaxed?
 This type of deep breathing is great right before bedtime or just a good way to break up a stressful day.